ThatsVie/atlas-higher_level_programming/javascript_objects_scopes_closures/README.md

 ### 1-main.js:

-This script is written in Node.js and serves as a demonstration of the Rectangle class defined in 1-rectangle.js.
+This script serves as a demonstration of the Rectangle class defined in 1-rectangle.js.
 It imports the Rectangle class using require('./1-rectangle'), creates multiple instances of Rectangle with different sets of parameters, and then logs the instances and their properties to the console.

 ### 2-rectangle.js:

-This file defines a class Rectangle using the class notation.
+This script defiines a class Rectangle using the class notation.
 The class has a constructor that initializes the width and height attributes if both parameters provided are positive integers.
 If w or h is not a positive integer or equal to 0, it returns an empty object.

 ### 2-main.js: